Sexual Deviance and its prevalence in North America

 Sexual Deviance – Definition & Key Elements

-Defining the term, sexual deviance and all that it encompasses has historically been a complicated task.
+Defining the term sexual deviance and all that it encompasses has historically been a complicated task.
 This complexity arises due to the many controversies attached to its definition (Bartels & Gannon, 2011).
-The ambiguity associated with the term has hampered the study of its correlates and etiology and ultimately delayed the improvement of its preventive measures and intervention programs (Watts, Nagel, Latzman, & Lilienfeld, 2019).
-Sexually deviant behavior may vary, and what is considered divergent in one time period or culture may not be so in another.
-Generally, deviance of sexual nature is attributed to an unusual source of sexual excitement and may constitute a deviant activity or an anomalous target.
+The ambiguity associated with the term has hampered the study of its correlates and aetiology and ultimately delayed the improvement of its preventive measures and intervention programs (Watts, Nagel, Latzman, & Lilienfeld, 2019).
+Sexually deviant behaviour may vary, and what is considered divergent in one time period or culture may not be so in another.
+Generally, deviance of a sexual nature is attributed to an unusual source of sexual excitement and may constitute a deviant activity or an anomalous target.
 Therefore, the concept of sexual deviance applies to individuals seeking erotic gratification through sources that are non-conforming, odd, or disagreeable for either the majority masses or the influential people of the society (Tewksbury, 2015).

-Similar to the case of most other forms of deviance, the labeling of an act as sexual non-conformance varies according to personal beliefs, morals, and background.
+Similar to the case of most other forms of deviance, the labelling of an act as sexual non-conformance varies according to personal beliefs, morals, and background.
 Despite this variance, most people have very firm views about it and associate it with stigma.
-Tewksbury defines sexual deviance as a behavior of sexual aspect which violates the established norms of society and surpasses the set limits of conduct within a specific culture.
-To regard a behavior as sexually deviant, there are certain criteria that it must fulfill.
+Tewksbury defines sexual deviance as a behaviour of sexual aspect which violates the established norms of society and surpasses the set limits of conduct within a specific culture.
+To regard a behaviour as sexually deviant, there are certain criteria that it must fulfil.
 The first aspect to consider is the degree of consent from the individuals involved.
 Secondly, the specificity of the objects and the nature of persons is taken into account.
 The third criterion reflects upon the actual act performed as well as the body parts involved.
-Lastly, the setting or the location where the behavior takes place is also an important factor to attribute it as divergent.
+Lastly, the setting or the location where the behaviour takes place is also an important factor to attribute it as divergent.
 As a general rule, any sexual act that is not mutually consented to by all those involved is termed as deviant (2015).

 The Constructionist Perspective

-- The third assumption of voluntarism views divergence as a voluntary act and an act of human choice.
+• The third assumption of voluntarism views divergence as a voluntary act and an act of human choice.
 This view emphasizes the fact that humans have free will and they can make conscious choices that determine their conduct.

 The Positivist Perspective

-The positivists view deviance of any form to be outside of an individual’s control and attribute it to external factors.
+Positivists view deviance of any form to be outside of an individual’s control and attribute it to external factors.
 The positivist perspective is based on the following three assumptions:

 Sexual Offence – Criminal Behavior